jordandelaney2018/KF6018_Semester-2-Group-Assignment/README.md

 * Ball prjectile collides with objects within world space
 * close hands to shoot barrage of balls to knock over the objects
 * once hands close the game will count down, and once the countdown is hit the game will reset
+* clap to re align objects to continue
+* Use mouse click to go back to main menu

 ### Andrew Patton 16007006